dhinogz/django-boilerplate/README.md

 ```

 ### Docker
-Make sure you have Docker installed to create project container.
+Make sure you have Docker and docker-compose installed to build project container.

 Then, run this command to install dependencies in container and run in Docker detach mode.
 ```bash